Stand with Ukraine flag

 Doc info icon

-If you changed the Edge HTTP bind port to 18080 during the Edge installation, use the http://localhost:18080 link to access the ThingsBoard Edge UI.
+If the Edge HTTP bind port was changed to 18080 during Edge installation, access the ThingsBoard Edge instance at http://localhost:18080.

 Please use your tenant credentials from local Server instance or ThingsBoard Live Demo to log in to the ThingsBoard Edge.